 See recipe card for quantities.

 Boneless, skinless chicken thighs is perfect for this recipe.
 However, if you only have bone-in, skin on chicken thighs, just follow the steps here to remove the bones and skin.
-Sometimes I keep the bones for the cooking process (like I did here), but don’t serve them.
-The bones add a lot of flavor to the dish, but they are not necessary.
+If you choose to use bone-in chicken thighs just allow for a longer cook time.

 Adding additional salt to your dish

-All coconut aminos are not created equal and some are a bit saltier than others, so I recommend waiting until the chicken cooks and tasting the dish, then adding more salt if needed.
-Originally I added salt when I seasoned the chicken but once when using a new brand of coconut aminos, my dish was so salty that I needed to add lots of vegetables to balance out the taste.
+All coconut aminos are not created equal and some are a bit saltier than others, so I recommend waiting until the chicken cooks and then taste the dish and add more salt if needed.

 Substitutions & Variations

 - Fresh Herbs.
-You can substitute the dried herbs for fresh herbs, this is traditionally how brown stew is cooked.
+You can substitute the dried herbs for fresh herbs.
 Use 1 diced onion, 4-5 cloves of garlic, 2 large tomatoes and about 1/4 cup of freshly chopped flat leaf parsley instead of the dried seasoning, if you like.
+But that is so much extra work, so why would you?

 - Add Veggies.
-You may also add about 1 lb of diced potatoes and a carrot or two to this dish.
+You may also add about 1 lb of diced potatoes, a carrot or two or even a hand full of spinach to this dish.

 Equipment